Table of Contents

 - Logistics: An investment of ₹75,000 crore is planned for 100+ critical transportation infrastructure projects that will connect ports, coal, steel, fertiliser, and food grain sectors across the first- and last-mile delivery network.
 This is expected to improve connectivity and transportation services across major points, in turn leading to a rise in demand for steel.

 - City development: Urban planning development projects will be undertaken to transform cities into sustainable cities.
 With the proposed ₹10,000 crore annual fund, the goal is to ramp up infrastructure development, especially in Tier II and Tier III cities.
-This is likely to witness a growth in steel demand, especially for TMT steel bars in construction among others.
+This is likely to witness a growth in steel demand, especially for steel girders in infrastructure and TMT steel bars in construction among others.

 (Source: Outlook, March 2023)